Top 5 Multi-Currency Accounts (From an Industry Insider)

 And, as stated above, many of these accounts will be local making it easy to receive money locally, and set up functions like a direct debit.

-The cost are (much) lower
+The costs are (much) lower

 Generally, you don’t get the flexibility to open local currency accounts with banks.